 Visuals to Increase Comprehension of the Question

-If your students benefits from extra help understanding the question, you can make WH- question activities (or purchase them) that include a visual that relates directly to the question.
+If your students benefit from extra help understanding the question, you can make WH- question activities (or purchase the cards pictured above) that include a visual that relates directly to the question.

-That might be a single illustration or picture related to the question, it might mean you are looking at a picture scene that you can use gestures to point out helpful parts of the scene, or it might be incorporating the students AAC device.
-Since many high-tech AAC devices already include visuals, using aided language input while you are asking the question to your student provides automatic visuals as well as language modeling!
+That might be a single illustration or picture related to the question, or it might mean you are looking at a picture-scene that you can use gestures to point out helpful parts of the scene, or it might be incorporating the student’s AAC device.
+Since many high-tech AAC devices already include visuals, using Aided Language Input while you are asking the question to your student provides automatic visuals as well as language modeling!